 SCRAP A CAR: How to scrap your own vehicle and deal with insurance write-offs.
 You should use an authorised treatment facility (ATF) when scrapping a car.

-STOLEN CAR CHECK: How can you be sure you are not buying a stolen vehicle from a private seller?
-Use this Driver and Vehicle Licencing Agency stolen vehicle check free and make sure it is genuine.
+BUYING A USED CAR?
+How can you be sure you are not buying a stolen vehicle from a private seller?
+Using the DVLA stolen vehicle check free will help you ensure it is a genuine sale.

 VIN: There are several reasons for knowing how to find a vehicle identification number.
 The guide explains 'what is a VIN' and why DVLA sometimes issue 'Q' registration numbers.